 When it comes to eating an avocado, you’re likely familiar with sliced avocado on sandwiches or maybe even guacamole if you have a love of Mexican food.
 Personally, I love to include avocado in as many dishes as possible.
 I like to serve fresh avocado slides with scrambled eggs in the morning and even on top of salads for lunch.
 I even have some great ideas for ways you can “sneak” it into certain foods, just in case you aren’t a big fan of its taste.

 For example, when mashed, avocado has a great creamy texture, making it a great base for smoothies or dishes like this Chocolate Tart.
 (This dessert is a huge hit at my house.
 Sometimes we even just make the filling as a pudding!)
 You can also use avocado oil to get the same great MUFA benefits!
-This Sweet Potato Lasagna recipe includes avocado oil among its list of health ingredients and is another family favorite of mine.
+This Sweet Potato Lasagna recipe includes avocado oil among its list of healthy ingredients and is another family favorite of mine.

 Now that you know more about the avocado and how to eat it, let’s take a closer look at some of the top health benefits of eating avocado.